 How will the school identify which students experience difficulty in mastering academic standards?
-When a student is enrolled at WV1, a series of assessments are given to the student to place them in an instructional level that matches the student's understanding of that subject.
+When a student is enrolled at West Valley 2, a series of assessments are given to the student to place them in an instructional level that matches the student's understanding of that subject.
 If the student passes it with 80% accuracy or better than a higher leveled test is given.
 Tests will continue to be given until the student does not pass.
 When the student does not pass, then we know what level of instruction is appropriate.
 When they do not pass the initial test with 80% accuracy or better, then a test that is lower in difficulty is given until the student does pass a test with 80% accuracy or better.
 This process occurs for reading and for mathematics.
 What interventions will the school provide for students experiencing difficulty in mastering academic standards?
 Every student receives core instruction through their classroom teacher.
 Intensive and accelerated instruction is taught in small groups at the student's academic level in Reading, Language Arts, and Mathematics according to pre-assessments.
 Weekly evaluations are tracked and monitored by teachers, instructors, and directors to ensure mastery.
 Students who are falling behind are identified in weekly team meeting discussions.
 An action plan is developed to address the student's needs.
 During follow-up team meetings, action plans are evaluated for effectiveness.
 Group level testing and change may be recommended if an action plan is not successful.
 Academic group levels are fluid.
 Teachers, instructors, directors, or parents may request a level test be administered at any time if they suspect that a different placement may be more appropriate for a child.
 Afterschool classes are offered for students who need extra academic support.

-this chart for 3 weeks in a row, then a group change is strongly considered.
+How will the school evaluate the effectiveness of the chosen interventions and make adjustments as needed?
+Students are given assessments in reading and math every 5 to 14 days.
+The teacher records the data, and any student who does not pass one of these frequent assessments is recorded on a lesson progress chart (LPC).
+The LPC records which students are not at mastery in the current week.
+If the student is on this chart for 3 weeks in a row, then a group change is strongly considered.
 The teacher can also make recommendations that a student be reassessed at any time for a higher group change.
 Administration would look at the previous tests scores, homework scores and reassess if necessary.
 If a student passes an end-of-level assessment, then the student is moved out of the group immediately into the next higher group.
-How will the school evaluate the effectiveness of the chosen interventions and adjust as needed? teacher can also make recommendations that a student be reassessed at any time for a higher group change.
-Administration would look at the previous tests scores, homework scores and reassess if necessary.
-If a student passes an end-of-level assessment, then the student is moved out of the group immediately -- -- --

-11. Coordination of Budgets (Federal, State, Local funds) ESEA 1114 (b)(1)(J) (#14 of Title I Part A Monitoring Handbook)
+11. Coordination of Budgets (Federal, State, Local funds) ESEA 1114 (b)(1)(J)

+(#14 of Title I Part A Monitoring Handbook)

 In schoolwide program schools, there is coordination and integration of federal, state, and local services and programs.
-The following summary reflects the distribution for all Utah APA campuses: